 The rise of text to video applications could see AI-generated feature films created in people's bedrooms by the end of the year, claims a web3 advisor.

-The British pound has been back and forth during the trading session on Friday as we continue to see a lot of choppy behavior around the ¥150 level.
+The British pound has gone back and forth during the trading session on Thursday as we continue to see a lot of noise in the Forex markets.